phalcon-orphanage/docs/en/reference/events.rst

     }

 A listener is simply a class that implements any of all the events triggered by the component.
-Now let's all working together:
+Now let's make everything work together:

 .. code-block:: php